-Ziro Kaneko graduated from the Osaka University Medical School in May 1938, and entered the Department of Neuropsychiatry of Osaka University.
+Ziro Kaneko graduated from Osaka University Medical School in May 1938, and entered the Department of Neuropsychiatry of Osaka University.
 He worked as an army surgeon in China from 1939 to 1946.
 In 1946 he recommenced his career as an instructor in the Department of Neuropsychiatry of Osaka University.
-In 1949, he became Associate Professor at the Nara Prefecture Medical School where he founded the Department of Psychiatry and becoming its Head.
+In 1949, he became Associate Professor at the Nara Prefecture Medical School where he established the Department of Psychiatry and becoming its chief.
 In 1953, he was promoted to full professorship.
 In 1956 he assumed the post of Professor of the Department of Neuropsychiatry at Osaka University.

 Kaneko postulated that while the doppler flowmeter could not measure the quantitative blood flow volume, it could examine qualitatively the characteristic rheological changes of blood flow in various clinical conditions.
 In the summary of the paper, Satomura and Kaneko wrote, "Ultrasonic waves are transmitted to the blood vessels from the surface of the skin and, by demodulating and amplifying the reflected waves that are produced by the turbulent flow within the blood stream, a noise is obtained that changes its intensity in proportion to the velocity of flow of the blood.
 It is thus possible to determine the state of the blood flow in the arteries and veins and to judge the condition of the blood vessels ......".
 This was the precursor of spectral flow analysis.
 The first commercial aparatus was built and marketed by NEC (Nippon Electric Company) and was called a Doppler Rheograph.

 Kaneko has a gentle nature.
 He was always deeply involved with his specialty and had successively held the post of chairman of many large academic societies.
 He also faced an extremely difficult situation as director of Osaka University Hospital during the period of political conflicts in colleges and universities in Japan.
-Invariably he coped with the difficulties with success.
+Invariably he coped with the difficulties with much success.
 Professor Kaneko passed away because of gastric cancer on September 21, 1997 at the age of 82.

 A brief history of the pioneering work in Doppler applications in Japan is described here.